 Just unlocked Face ID like this, which is incredibly impressive for facial recognition.
 (These are the darkest glasses I could find...) pic.twitter.com/uHLbWmIWDYOctober 31, 2017

 It can even work if you’re wearing sunglasses, as long as the infrared scanner that's actually checking out your face can penetrate the lenses.
 It won’t work in all cases – it depends if your shades are able to let the infrared beam pass through.

-However, we’d guess that in such instances you’ll need to hold the phone a little closer, or use your passcode – much like when you can’t open your current iPhone because you’ve got a wet thumb.
+However, we’d guess that in such instances you’ll need to hold the phone a little closer, or use your passcode – much like when you can’t open an older iPhone using Touch ID because you’ve got a wet thumb.

 A bigger issue will be if you're someone who leaves their iPhone flat on the desk, and uses their thumb to check out notifications – you'll now have to pick the phone up and look into the screen to see your updates.

 We compared the two unlock methods side by side, and it was at that point that we realized Touch ID is a little faster than Face ID – which makes us start to wonder why Apple changed things at all.

 While Face ID is a brilliant implementation of facial recognition, and is more secure, it's still not as predictable as your finger finding the same spot time and time again to unlock your device.

 We get that there's no space for the home button any more, but there's no reason why Apple couldn't have shoved the fingerprint scanner onto the side of the phone, in the same way as on Sony handsets.

 We suspected that Apple might have been experimenting with this option, given that the side button is now larger than before, but Apple’s designers are claiming such a thing was never a consideration.